Data Security & Access Boundaries

 self.logger = logger.bind(stage="egress_boundary")

-def sanitize_output(self, payload: Dict[str, Any]) -> Dict[str, Any]:
+def sanitize_output(self, payload: dict[str, Any]) -> dict[str, Any]:

 internal_keys = {"_compliance_meta", "applicant_org_hash", "payload_fingerprint"}